hhamza1/fem-pod-request-landing-page/README.md

 ### What I learned

-- Using Sass made things easier for many classes and different changes.
-It also allowed me to deconstruct the styling on different layers.
-It will still more structure and refactoring.
+- Using Sass made things easier in the responsiveness and styling.
+It also allowed me to deconstruct the styling into different layers.
+I still need to be better structure and refactore it to make it DRY.

-- A bit of challenge was to move from mobile to tablet especially that the main HTML structure was mobile-oriented but I managed to deal with it.
+- A bit of challenge was to move from mobile to tablet especially that the body structure was mobile-oriented at first but I managed to deal with it.

 - The email validity code I already used for previous project.
 Refactored to match some aspects of modern JS syntax (I am really proud of it that I reuse whenever possible😅😋)